 Criminal Background Checks for Employment

-When you need criminal background checks for employment, this search can determine if an applicant or employee has a reportable criminal conviction.
+When running a criminal on-site history record search for employment, your organization may determine if an applicant or employee has a reportable criminal conviction.
 Felony and misdemeanor criminal records are held at superior or municipal county-level courts.

 After determining which county (or counties) to search, a qualified researcher will access the specified county court records and conduct a search using the name and date of birth of the applicant or employee.